mtoernerh/FloodMapping/readme.md

 - [ ] Link to scientific article
 - [ ] Code clean-up

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/mtoernerh/FloodMapping/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
-## Contributing
+## Citing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+To-be-added...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>